tytydraco/yessleep/out/Theres_a_boy_who_rides_the_last_train_on_my_line_Dont_let_him_sit_next_to_you.md

 Then I heard a train coming.

-I looked up at the clock.
-It said 1:13.
+I looked up at the clock, and it said 1:13.
 Didn't the last one leave at 1:07?
 At least, that's what the timetable said.
 I glanced at the train again as it came closer - it had the right destination on the front, so I decided not to overthink it and got on.

 The carriage looked normal with the usual scratched floor and an advert for a solicitor's firm that does injury claims.
 Seats were arranged in pairs either side of the aisle.
 There were only four or five other passengers, all on their own and sitting spread out.
 I sat in an empty seat in the middle and we pulled away.